hasindu2008/slow5lib/docs/slow5_api/slow5.md

 ### Low-level API for reading and writing SLOW5 files

 Low-level API allows much more efficient access to BLOW5 files compared to the high-level API.
-However, they are not yet finalised or documented.
-If anyone is interested, please open a GitHub issue, rather than trying to figure out from the code.
-Such an issue will expedite this, which would otherwise be procrastinated.
-Unless, finalised and documented, these function prototypes are subject to change.
+Low-level API is documented [here](slow5_low_level_api.md).

 <!--
 ### Low-level API for reading and writing SLOW5 files